vippsas/vipps-partner-api/vipps-partner-api.md

 ## Information for Vipps partners

 Please see:
+* [How to become a Vipps partner](https://vipps.no/developer/bli-partner/) (in Norwegian).
 * [Vipps Partners](https://github.com/vippsas/vipps-partner): Technical information for Vipps partners.
-* [How to become a Vipps partner](https://vipps.no/developer/bli-partner/) (in Norwegian).

 ## About this API: Background and priorities

 ### Background

-Vipps want to provide more self-service for partners.
+Vipps wants to provide more self-service for partners.

 ### Priorities: Now